Daemios/SpaceOverhaulMod/README.md

 ### Notable features
 - Several low-tier dense ore deposits are available for automining.
+- Tier 1 jumpgate available at end of Mars/Europa tree

 ## Europa
 ### About
 ### Notable features
+- Tier 1 jumpgate available at end of Mars/Europa tree

 ## Triton
 ### About